jdbit/django-auto-deploy/README.md

-# Deploy multiple Django websites automatically
+# Deploy as much as you want Django websites with one simple command

-This script allows you to install multiple websites on the Django framework.
-It automatically installs all the necessary dependencies (Nginx, Gunicorn, MariaDB) on the server, prepares a python virtual environment, and configure the MariaDB database.
-Just by typing one command in the command line, you get the fully working Django website with configured database (MariaDB) and on your own domain.
+This script allows you to install multiple Django websites with ease.
+It automatically installs all the necessary dependencies (Nginx, Gunicorn, MySQL, Django MySQL connector) on your Ubuntu server, prepares a python virtual environment, and configure the MySQL database.
+Just by typing one command in the command line, you get the fully working Django website with configured database (MySQL).

+## Features and what is this script doing

+1. Generate SFTP/MySQL passwords
+2. Create a working directory in `/var/www/`
+3. Create a new Linux user and add it to sftp group
+4. Assign permissions to the working directory
+5. Install necessary dependencies: nginx, python3-pip, mysql-server, virtualenv, gunicorn, django, mysql-connector-python
+6. Create a new Django project, dabase, and configure Django to work with the MySQL database
+7. Create NGINX and Gunicorn config files (a separate config file for each site)
+8. Save passwords to `pass.txt` and create `.gitignore` file

 ## Usage